Connector for Takenaka

 The Structural Steel Connector is printed using an advanced version of the MX3D proprietary technology MetalXL.

-For more information about the robotic WAAM solution visit mx3d.com/systems.
+For more information about the robotic WAAM solution visit our technology official page .